mmbman/Katagiri/1979-08-08-Diamond-Sutra-Giving-and-Non-Covetousness.md

 > That’s what Destiny is: to be face to face
 > and nothing but that and always opposite.
 >
-> *(Transcriber’s Note: This seems to be mostly the same as a section of* The Eighth Duino Elegy *by Rainer Maria Rilke (see [this source](http://my.fit.edu/~rosiene/rilke.pdf)), but Katagiri Roshi appears to be missing a couple pieces of it, and he says “unfolded” instead of “unfolding.”)*
+> (*Transcriber’s Note:* This seems to be mostly the same as a section of *The Eighth Duino Elegy* by Rainer Maria Rilke (see [this source](http://my.fit.edu/~rosiene/rilke.pdf)), but Katagiri Roshi appears to be missing a couple pieces of it, and he says “unfolded” instead of “unfolding.”)
 >
->> *(Here are a couple different translations for reference.
-Skip these if you are not interested.)*
+>> (Here are a couple different translations for reference.
+Skip these if not interested.)
 >>
 >> [Translated by Robert Hunter:](http://www.hunterarchive.com/files/Poetry/Elegies/elegy8.html)
 >>